ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Introduction

-However, existing agent benchmarks mainly focus on correctness and rule-following rather than time efficiency in parallel scheduling.
-While several studies have considered concurrent scenarios, their coverage remains limited.
-AsyncHow \citep{lingraph} oversimplifies tasks and assumes unlimited resources.
-Robotouille \citep{gonzalez-pumariega2025robotouille} focuses only on single-agent asynchronous planning.
-CookBench \citep{cai2025cookbench} offers long-horizon, multi-step tasks, but is too comprehensive to isolate time efficiency evaluation.
+From this perspective, existing agent benchmarks are primarily designed to evaluate objectives orthogonal to time-efficient parallel scheduling.
+Many focus on task success, rule-following, or coordination feasibility, without explicitly modeling execution time or shared-resource contention.
+Other benchmarks consider concurrency under highly simplified assumptions.
+AsyncHow \citep{lingraph} reduces planning to ordering pre-decomposed subtasks with given durations and dependency graphs, rather than execution-grounded scheduling.
+Robotouille \citep{gonzalez-pumariega2025robotouille} studies asynchronous execution but is limited to single-agent planning.
+CookBench \citep{cai2025cookbench} provides long-horizon embodied tasks, but its comprehensive visual and interaction complexity makes it difficult to isolate and evaluate scheduling efficiency.
 As a result, current benchmarks do not fully expose opportunities for parallelism, leaving a notable gap in evaluating whether LLMs can truly exploit concurrency to minimize overall task completion time.

-To address this gap, we propose ParaCook, a new benchmark that focuses on evaluating whether LLMs can effectively schedule tasks and coordinate agents to minimize overall completion time.
+To address this gap, we propose \textbf{ParaCook}, a benchmark designed to evaluate \textit{time-efficient parallel scheduling} in embodied multi-agent planning.
 We focus on cooking, an everyday scenario that naturally involves both sequential and parallel tasks.
 Inspired by the Overcooked game, ParaCook simplifies action spaces and task rules, allowing models to concentrate on effective task scheduling and optimal time utilization.
 Our benchmark supports multiple agents cooperating, emphasizing both inter-agent parallelism and intra-agent time utilization.
-To further isolate planning from low-level actions, we introduce corresponding abstract tasks that focus solely on high-level task allocation and optimization of execution time.
-These abstract tasks enable direct evaluation of LLMs’ planning capabilities and preserve the challenges of efficient multi-agent scheduling.
+To further isolate planning from low-level actions, we introduce corresponding abstract tasks that focus solely on high-level task allocation and optimization of execution time, enabling direct evaluation of LLMs’ planning capabilities and preserve the challenges of efficient scheduling.

 Through comprehensive experiments, we find that top models like GPT-5 achieve only a 65\% average success rate with significant performance drops on complex tasks, while humans maintain perfect success.
 Models also exhibit substantially longer completion times and higher movement costs than human baselines.
 On abstract planning tasks, top LLMs achieve near-optimal performance (within 1-7\% of optimum), demonstrating strong high-level reasoning capabilities.